radiopushka/LiveBackground/README.md

 - `0` is the frame skip modulus.

 ### Performance:
-On an Intel i7 8th generation, both X11 and the program will consume approximately 1.9-2.5% of one CPU core at 15 FPS.
-For higher frame rates (e.g., 24 FPS on an i5), CPU usage drops to 1.3-2%, even with animation-heavy renders like "The Drive."
+On an Intel i7 8th generation, both X11 and the program will consume approximately 1.9-2.5% of one CPU core at 20 FPS.
+For higher frame rates (e.g., 24 FPS on an i5), CPU usage could increase to 4-5%, with animation-heavy renders like "The Drive."

 ### Note:
 The MP4 conversion via the shell script provides a sharp and clear background.